CarlSimonIT/secure-automations-toolset/README.md

 [![Video-New Bitwarden Account](https://img.youtube.com/vi/i_uSPgdqVO8/0.jpg)](https://www.youtube.com/watch?v=i_uSPgdqVO8)

 ### Bitwarden Desktop Application
 Download and install the [Bitwarden Desktop Application](https://bitwarden.com/download/).
-Authenicate with the Bitwarden account created above.
+Authenticate with the Bitwarden account created above.

 ### Bitwarden Organization
 Return to the [web interface](https://vault.bitwarden.com/#/login).
 Define a Collection and a Project with matching names.
 Spin up a machine account with an access token.
 Open your Bitwarden Password Manager desktop app and create a new **Item**.
 Set the attributes of the **Item** according to the pattern below.